TKallel/Capstone/MODEL_CARD.md

 Four of eight functions improved — Function 5 by 153%, Function 7 by 61%, Function 6 by 55%, Function 4 by 6%.
 Functions 1, 2, 3 and 8 did not improve at all.

 Each surrogate was then checked by leave-one-out cross-validation, reporting both RMSE and R².
 RMSE gives the average prediction error in the units of each target, which is the more interpretable measure; R² expresses the same error as a proportion of the variance.
-Because each function sits on a different scale, the two are compared here through the ratio of the model's RMSE to the RMSE of simply predicting the mean.

 The result is unambiguous.
 Functions 1, 2 and 3 have ratios of 1.00, 0.94 and 1.04 — their models are no better than guessing the average, and Function 3's is worse.
 Functions 4, 5, 6 and 7 have ratios of 0.31, 0.59, 0.57 and 0.48, corresponding to R² values of 0.904, 0.651, 0.679 and 0.774.
 Every function with a poor surrogate failed to improve and every function with a good one improved, with no exceptions.
-The stalled functions were not exploring badly — they were following models that could not tell one region from another.

 A caveat on the metric.
 R² is unitless and relative, so a high value does not by itself make a model appropriate; RMSE is preferred for comparing across model types because it stays in the units of the data.
-The values here are measured out of sample, so they cannot be inflated by adding model complexity — an over-fitted model is penalised rather than rewarded — but neither metric says anything about whether the model's *uncertainty* estimates are trustworthy, which is a separate question and the one that matters most for choosing where to search next.

 ### Assumptions and Limitations